MaximeKjaer/kjaer.io/_posts/2014-11-24-discussing-this-design.md

 ### To-do

-- Make a better footer.
 - Better IDs for my `#cd-placeholder1` sections.
 - Add tags to posts (will fit right under "Written on ...") **only possible after self-hosting, since it requires a plugin - so consider a DigitalOcean plan**
 - Try out a few other SEO tricks (just enough to get the site to actually show when googling my name).
-- Add an `image:` field to the YAML Front Matter in posts.

 ### Done